LianWaiYuChanChan/zhiboapp/README.md

 	Apache + Tomcat + Spring + Hiberate + PostgreSQL
 ## Current status:
 	1. The GET path of REST is OK.
 (Browser -> Spring -> Hibernate -> PostgreSQL).
 (2016/10/23)
-	2. THe SET path in in-progress
+	2. The SET path in in-progress: Create Account worked;
 ## How to build the code?

 1. Get the code from Github